Cloud Native Security - What is it and how does it work?

 Components of the cluster

-This secures the configurable cluster components which includes a multitude of elements to secure the cluster layer.
+This secures the configurable cluster components which include a multitude of elements to secure the cluster layer.
 To ensure components of the cluster are safe from compromise, you should consider:

-The components in the cluster secures the applications running within it.
+The components in the cluster secure the applications running within it.
 Kubernetes is the dominant orchestration tool in this layer.

 To ensure cluster security, it is important that packages are verified and containers are kept up to date.
 Ensure authorisation and authentication are correctly implemented, and all traffic is encrypted to the highest standard.
 Here, secrets should be implemented to protect sensitive data.